 In this situation Court issues Orders on Petitions and directs to seize the amounts lying in the bank accounts of debtors relating to the other party, and also prevent debtor from paying those amounts off to any other party until the final disposition of substantive claims related to financial claims, compensation, etc. This aims to ensure the execution of judgment on these funds and assets.

-Such procedures are not limited to the confiscation of funds, but also assets, including seizure of vehicles at the traffic departments, seizure of real estate at the Land and Property Department, seizure of ships at ports and the seizure of goods at customs and the other party, as well as the assets of companies at their headquarters, lands and warehouses, by preventing the other party from disposing them until the conclusion of the substantive claim.
+Such procedures are not limited to the confiscation of funds, but also assets, including seizure of vehicles by Traffic departments, seizure of real estate by the concern Land and Property Department, seizure of ships at ports and the seizure of goods at customs, as well as the assets of companies including their headquarters, lands and warehouses, by preventing the party at default from disposing them until the conclusion of the substantive claim.